LMD-nat/LMD-nat.github.io/_pages/publications.md

 toc: true
 sidebar:
   - title: "Bibliography"
-    text: "Lab member authors are outlined in **bold**.
-Need a copy?
+    text: "Lab member authors are outlined in **bold**. <br> Need a copy?
 The link to each record in PubMed is provided."
 ---

 # Peer-reviewed articles